data & datafiles you can download to analyse

 - as a graph image in Powerpoint

-- You could import the file into your data logging program
+- import a file into a data logging program

-- You could import the file into Excel as a comma separated file
+- import the file into Excel as a comma separated file

-Pick what you need or download everything, in one zip file here files.zip Usually your PC doesn’t know what to do with these files so you have to ‘import’ them using the menu in Excel or your data logging program.
-You can import SID or CSV files into Microsoft Excel or most data logging software.
+Download everything, in one zip file here files.zip.
+Then you have to ‘import’ them using the menu in your program.
+You can import both SID or CSV files into Microsoft Excel or most data logging software.

-- Many of the files come from experiments in the now free book ‘Data logging in Practice’ which I’ll link to SHORTLY.
+- Many of the files come from experiments in the now free book ‘Data logging in Practice’.
 More graph screenshots in this Graph gallery.

-Download file marked with this icon to use in Datalogging Insight software.
+Download files marked with this icon to use in Datalogging Insight software.
 These are “ISA” files that Insight recognises.
 Go to the program’s file menu to open or import them.
 Thank Laurence Rogers, author of Insight software. for these files.